-For short-term forecasts and longer-term predictions, we augment the mobility matrix above for future dates, get the effective reproduction matrices (using join posterior of estimate R0 and β), obtain the new augmented matrices of reproduction number at time of death RD,2, and finally compute the expected numbers of daily deaths in the future.
+For short-term forecasts and longer-term scenarios, we augment the mobility matrix above for future dates, get the effective reproduction matrices (using the joint posterior of estimate R0 and β), obtain the new augmented matrices of reproduction number at time of death RD,2, and finally compute the expected numbers of daily deaths in the future.

-Using a Poisson random sampler, we get short-term forecasts or longer-term predictions.
+Using a Poisson random sampler, we get short-term forecasts or longer-term scenarios.